-For ‘carry-on friendly’ souvenirs, head to The Wagga Shop (inside the Visitor Information Centre on Tarcutta Street).
+For souvenirs with a difference, head to The Wagga Shop (inside the Visitor Information Centre on Tarcutta Street).
 Popular products include the handmade bags and scarves in the official Wagga Wagga tartan fabric, or the unique alpaca-yarn winter woollens — woven locally by Ashculme Textiles.
 On Tuesdays, or by appointment, you can head to their farm and studio in Lake Albert to meet the alpacas and see the looms on which these works of wearable art are created.

 Mix it with the locals at Wagga Beach — a naturally occurring sandbank on the Murrumbidgee River.

 Warm up in the sun on cooler days, and cool off in the water when the weather is hot.
 For a truly local experience, walk a little further upstream, find a spot near the rocks to ease into the water, and float back down to the beach.
 It’s called the ‘Wagga Beach float’ and is recommended for competent swimmers only (as current can be strong).